r0bert-t/elevenlabs-integration/hosted-mcp/README.md

 ```
 Act as an experienced YouTube scriptwriter and voiceover director.

-Here is the profile of my cloned voice:
+Here is the profile of my voice:
 - [Insert characteristics here, e.g., Male/Female, energetic, deep, calm, casual, fast-paced]
 - Language: English

-1. Write a highly engaging, conversational, 60-second YouTube Shorts/Video script about "PASTE YOUR RAW TEXT OR TOPIC HERE"
+1. Write a highly engaging, conversational, [UPDATE WITH TIME DURATION]-second YouTube Shorts/Video script about "PASTE YOUR RAW TEXT OR TOPIC HERE"
 2. Include visual cues in brackets, pacing instructions, and specify the exact emotional tone for the speaker.
 3. Review my available ElevenLabs voices via the MCP tool.
 Select a deep, cinematic, storytelling voice for this project.
 4. Use the ElevenLabs MCP tool to generate the final audio files for the script segments.